Economic warfare: World War I

 The British used their greatly-superior Royal Navy to cause a tight blockade of Germany and a close monitoring of shipments to neutral countries to prevent them from being transshipped to there.
 Germany could not find enough food since its younger farmers were all in the army, and the desperate Germans were eating turnips by the winter of 1916–17.
 US shipping was sometimes seized, and Washington protested.
 The British paid monetary compensation so that the American protests would not escalate into serious trouble.

 World War II

-Clear examples of economic warfare occurred during World War II when the Allied powers followed such policies to deprive the Axis economies of critical resources.
+Clear examples of economic warfare occurred during World War II when the Allied powers followed policies to deprive the Axis economies of critical resources.
 The British Royal Navy again blockaded Germany although with much more difficulty than in 1914.
 The US Navy, especially its submarines, cut off shipments of oil and food to Japan.